 You may also find out more about import procedures through the Latvian Export and Import Directory at the LIAA (Investment and Development Agency of Latvia) website.

 Whether you are a private individual importing personal goods or you are a commercial entity, you will owe import duty taxes upon importing goods into Latvia.

 According to the United States Council for International Business, vehicles that are less than seven years old are subject to both a 21% value-added tax and a 10% duty tax.
 If you’re shipping a vehicle that’s more than seven years old, it will only be subject to an 18% value-added tax.

 Imports may also be subject to other fees and fines, as well, including an exchange surcharge, and/or sales tax, as well as, of course, the value-added tax.
-Most vehicles will not be subject to further taxes, but you should do your research on your salvage car to ensure that you aren’t surprised by any extra fees that you did not expect.
+Most vehicles will not be subject to further taxes.
+You should do your research on your salvage car to ensure that there are no surprise extra fees.